 An empty lot at the corner of Haste and Telegraph Avenue, which has been a rat-infested eye-sore in the commercial district for almost three decades, is now a step closer to housing an eye-catching “Moorish-castle” building that could re-define the area.

 The upper levels will now include “group living accommodations” for about 240 people.
-The residential levels, floors 2-6, will consist of studios, two-bedroom “living accommodations” and four-bedroom “living accommodations” arranged around a courtyard at the podium level.
+The residential levels, floors two to six, will consist of studios, two-bedroom “living accommodations” and four-bedroom “living accommodations” arranged around a courtyard at the podium level.
 Since the building is about three blocks from UC Berkeley, the expectation is that these “group living accommodations” will basically function as dorm rooms.
 Open space will consist of a large roof deck above the sixth floor, and the fourth and fifth floors will also provide access to outdoor terraces at the corner of Haste and Telegraph.

 The project provides no off-street parking, but the plan proposes two bike rooms which will provide enough bike parking for every resident in the building.
 Since the vast majority of the residents are expected to be university students, impact on traffic is expected to be minimal.

 Worthington said he was delighted that the vacant lot would finally be developed after standing vacant for decades and that other major parcels at that intersection had recently been reinvigorated.
 Not so long ago that area was forlorn; the lot stood empty, the Sequoia Apartments across the street had been destroyed by a fire, and the old Cody’s Books was vacant.